 Side effects — Side effects of prosthetic devices include the possibility of infection, pain, and mechanical failure.
 Mechanical failure may require surgically removing the prosthesis and implanting a new one.

 Testosterone replacement therapy — Testosterone therapy is prescribed if a man's testes do not make enough of the hormone testosterone.
 It is of no benefit in improving sexual function in men whose bodies make normal amounts of testosterone.
 Testosterone levels are determined with blood tests.

-Men with low blood testosterone levels may have diminished libido (sex drive), erectile dysfunction (impotence), decreased muscle mass, increased fat, and are at increased risk for thinning of the bones (osteoporosis).
+Men with low blood testosterone levels may have diminished libido (sex drive), ED (impotence), decreased muscle mass, increased fat, and are at increased risk for thinning of the bones (osteoporosis).
 Treatment is designed to increase a man's testosterone level, libido, erectile function, fat and muscle levels; bone density usually improves as testosterone levels return to normal.
 (See "Patient information: Androgen replacement in men (The Basics)" and "Patient information: Low testosterone in men (The Basics)".)